 There are three data flows in scenario 2: two FTP flows and one exponential distributed data flow (exponential traffic).
 The FTP flow simulates bulk data transfer and will occupy as much as bandwidth as possible (ABR).
-The specifications of scenario 2 are listed in Table 4.
+The specifications of scenario 2 are listed in Table 4.2.
 In this scenario, the offered load was close to 100% of the total capacity and the link utilization was almost full all the time.
 That is, the throughput degradation is more susceptible by increasing the number of interference-affected channels.
-We also set r = 0.5 for QSD-PR and compare the link utilization and throughput with different Ratio^{threshold} in scenario 2.
+We also set r=0.5 for QSD-PR and compare the link utilization and throughput with different Ratio^{threshold} in scenario 2.

-Fig. 16 shows that the link utilization when the percentage of interference-affected channels increased from 0% to 100%.
-When the percentage of interference-affected channels increased from 0% to about 40%, the QSD-PR with CSD-SAR could still maintain high link utilization and had high throughput.
+Fig. 4.7 shows that the link utilization when the percentage of interference-affected channels increase from 0% to 100%.
+When the percentage of interference-affected channels increases from 0% to about 40%, the QSD-PR with CSD-SAR could still maintain high link utilization and had high throughput.
 This is because the QSD-PR with CSD-SAR uses multi-slot packets to mask interference-affected channels.
-However, when the percentage of interference-affected channels increased over 40% of the total channels, the link utilization decreased gradually because of delayed transmission.
-In Fig. 17, it shows that by applying our QSD-PR with CSD-SAR scheme, we can achieve higher throughput in either error-free or error-prone
+However, when the percentage of interference-affected channels increases over 40% of the total channels, the link utilization decreases gradually because of delayed transmission.
+In Fig. 4.8, it shows that by applying our QSD-PR with CSD-SAR scheme, we can achieve higher throughput in either error-free or error-prone environments.
+Note that the threshold value Ratio^{threshold} in CSD-SAR can be optimized and further enhance the throughput.